 Cons of a Home Warranty

 A downside of a home warranty is that it can be complicated to understand.
-That’s why it’s up to every purchaser to carefully read the contract before signing and ask all the questions they need to in order to understand the warranty.
+Every purchaser should carefully read the contract before signing and ask all the questions they need to in order to understand the warranty.

 For example, a home warranty may come with a financial limit per repair or per year.
-So if someone ends up having one heck of a year with the appliances, some of those repairs may not be covered.
+If someone ends up having one heck of a year with the appliances, some of those repairs may not be covered.

 You may need to request additional coverage for appliances that are considered optional or replaced frequently.
 And will your Sub-Zero fridge and Wolf range be covered if they go kaput?
 (Not likely.)
 Most warranty companies list excluded items on their sample contracts.